-Have you noticed the best ideas happen on accident?
+Have you noticed the best ideas happen by accident?
 This aged burlap idea happened on accident…a messy accident.

 Aged Burlap??? why not!